Marijuana Possession Charges in California

-Contact us for a free case evaluation and legal consultation on your marijuana charges.
+Contact us for a free case evaluation and legal consultation on your marijuana charges for selling, or other drug possession charges.

 California Marijuana Possession – Penalties

-If you have a criminal conviction on your record can effect your long term career opportunities, and your future.
+If you have a criminal conviction on your record can affect your long-term career opportunities and your future.
 It will appear on any background check done by an employer looking to hire you.
 Background checks are practically free online, and will only become more commonplace.
-For that reason alone, many people choose to fight these charges in court, and fight to keep yourself from getting branded as a convicted criminal.
+For that reason alone, many people choose to fight these charges in court and fight to keep yourself from getting branded as a convicted criminal.

 Possession of Marijuana – Less than 1 ounce